 Following that setback, the company has sought compensation in accordance with PNG law and has worked hard to protect the Long-Term Fund and the independence of its board of directors.

-Under its Program Rules, PNGSDP can spend some of the income earned each year on development initiatives.
+Under its Program Rules, SDP can spend some of the income earned each year on development initiatives.

 However, the loss of dividends from the mine (previously the company’s main source of income) means less money is available than in the past.